Standard 4.11: Political Courage and Those Who Affirmed or Denied Democratic Ideals

 In fall 2021, Washington Post reporters Bob Woodward and Robert Costa discovered a memo written by a Trump lawyer, John Eastman, outlining a 6-point plan to overturn the election and install Trump as President.
 You can read the memo here.
 The January 6 Insurrection and the Eastman memo were deliberate attempts to overthrow a democratically-held election.

 Differing Responses by Law Enforcement

-There was also the troubling differences in how law enforcement responded to these right-wing, largely White U.S. Capitol rioters as compared with Black Lives Matter (BLM) protestors during the summer of 2020.
-BLM protestors were met with tear gas, flash bangs, low-flying helicopters, and many more arrests.
-Researcher Roudabeth Kishi examined recent marches and protests and found police more than twice as likely to attempt to break-up left-wing protests than those by right-wing groups, and using force more often (The Police's Tepid Response to the Capitol Breach Wasn't an Aberration, FiveThirtyEight, January 7, 2021).
+There was also the troubling differences in how law enforcement responded to these right-wing, largely White U.S. Capitol rioters as compared with Black Lives Matter (BLM) protesters during the summer of 2020.
+BLM protesters were met with tear gas, flash bangs, low-flying helicopters, and many more arrests.
+Researcher Roudabeh Kishi examined recent marches and protests and found that police were more than twice as likely to attempt to break up left-wing protests and used force more often compared to those by right-wing groups (The Police's Tepid Response to the Capitol Breach Wasn't an Aberration, FiveThirtyEight, January 7, 2021).

 You can find more information at 6 Ways to Help Students Make Sense of the Capitol Siege from Education Week.

 Incidents of horrific violence against Black communities by White mobs is another example where democratic ideals were denied by the actions of individuals and groups.
 At the 1898 Wilmington Massacre a heavily armed mob of 1,500 white men attacked and killed Black citizens and took over the legally elected government of Wilmington, North Carolina (Zucchino, 2020).
 Learn more about this event at Nov.
 18, 1898: Wilmington Massacre from the Zinn Education Project website.